warproxxx/warproxxx.github.io/_posts/2020-5-20-Price-Discovery.md

 - **Bitmex:** I got Bitmex data from the <a href="https://www.bitmex.com/app/restAPI">API</a>.

 Futures data are different from other data because multiple futures contract traders at the same time.
 I formed a single data from the multiple time series by selecting the nearest contract until it was three days from expiration.
 I used the next contract when the contract was three days from expiration.
 This approach was advocated by <a href="https://onlinelibrary.wiley.com/doi/abs/10.1002/%28SICI%291096-9934%28199909%2919%3A6%3C619%3A%3AAID-FUT1%3E3.0.CO%3B2-M">Booth et al ( 1999)</a> and and was also used by <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3353583">Alexander et al (2019)</a> in the cryptocurrency market.

-# Limits
-Before going in the analysis, I will add the limits for transparency:

-- This analysis does not include Deribit, Huobi and OkEx futures markets

 # Analysis